Ersushma/CV/README.md

 * **Software Engineer II, GEICO (Carmel, Indiana)	   	  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; (January 2019 – July 2019)**
   * Worked as a development scrum team member and developed the solution in various programming scenarios using .Net (C#) and Duck Creek Policy Management System.
   * Developed the functionality as dictated by business requirements and performed unit testing for coverage for new functionality and existing functionality.
   * Completed the Cloud Academy- A technical program by GEICO to learn various new technologies and methodologies including C#, agile methodology, API, web services with hands-on lab experience.

-* **Lecturer and Instructor:  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; (July 2008 – November 2010)**
-  * As a lecturer and instructor I guided and mentored students and taught various programming and non-programming subjects including C, C++, Data-structure, Database, and Algorithm.

 ### **Software Projects** :
 * **C# application to consume web service**